SamLCox/appropriateAssessment_distanceSAC/README.md

- Script to calculate distances to the borders of SAC's for Annex II species across Irish EEZ marine waters.
+R script ('distanceTo_SAC') to calculate distances to the borders of SAC's for Annex II species across Irish EEZ marine waters.
  Code and data files required to produce figures are in repository.
  SAC shapefiles too large to upload, but can be found at either of these links:
              - https://www.npws.ie/maps-and-data/designated-site-data/download-boundary-data